Chef Advocate Highlight: Mike Brewer

 In mid-2007 Jackson closed and Brewer moved to Commander’s Palace to head the wine and liquor programs.
 After 2+ years, he moved over to Charlie’s Steakhouse as the Executive Chef.
 Mike opened The Sammich in 2013 and was crowned King of Louisiana Seafood in 2015 and went on the place 3rd in the country in the Great American Seafood Cookoff.
 Not only was he voted Top 100 Bartenders in America, but he is also a Chef Advocate for Wild American Shrimp and has been featured at the Star Chef’s International Congress in New York.
 He regularly represents The Louisiana Seafood and Marketing Board at national events.

-Currently, Mike is the corporate chef for Brechtel Hospitality overseeing the culinary operations for Fulton Alley, Vintage Rock Club, Bonfire Catering, and Coppervine – a wine gastropub.
+Mike then worked as the corporate chef for Brechtel Hospitality, overseeing the culinary operations for Fulton Alley, Vintage Rock Club, Bonfire Catering, and Coppervine – a wine gastropub.